-- enroll in ESL 100, English for Non-native Speakers, and ESL 001, English as a Second Language tutoring, to provide English language support; - audit Music History 108, Freshman Music Seminar.
-Performance in this class is used to determine the student's ability to succeed in Bachelor of Music coursework.
-The student may, on the recommendation of the academic advisor, be required to audit additional classes to support English studies.
+- enroll in ESL 100, English for Non-native Speakers, and ESL 001, English as a Second Language tutoring, to provide English language support; - The student may, on the recommendation of the academic advisor, be required to audit classes to support English studies.

-At the conclusion of the first semester, on the recommendation of the ESL instructors and the music history instructor, the student may officially apply to move to the BM.
+At the conclusion of the first semester, on the recommendation of the ESL instructors, the student may officially apply to move to the BM.